The Terrible Twos…and beyond…

 The Emotional Brain

-We have all seen that when small children get excited, they react in an immediate, extreme, almost animal way.
+We have all seen that when small children get overexcited or upset, they react in an immediate, extreme, almost animal way.
 The downside to this is that they will often lash out or scream their frustration without engaging their immature higher brain at all.
 A child doesn’t have the maturity and life experience to have a sense of perspective about what matters and what doesn’t.
-This comes gradually with time as their brains build up a store of memories and experiences to compare.
+This comes gradually with time as their brains develop and build up a store of memories and experiences to compare.
 Until then, extreme overreactions to piddly little irritations are normal!

 Prevention is Best